tamucc-comp-bio/classroom_repo_2024/lectures/lecture12.md

                 my_pop = drift.reproduce_population(my_pop)
                 num_generations = num_generations + 1

+# this allows arguments to be passed in from the command line
 if __name__ == "__main__":
         N = int(sys.argv[1])
         p = float(sys.argv[2])
         simulate_drift(N, p)
 ```

+*Note that the shebang! must have the correct path to `python3` in your `anaconda3` dir, or else the script will not work.
+Also note that if you point your shebang at `/usr/bin/python3` or `/usr/local/bin/python3`, these are different installations of `python` and probably will not have the `scipy` package.
+You would have to separately install `scipy` and this is why we are using anaconda.*

 Make simulate_drift.py executable